 If a taxpayer does not agree with the assessed valuation of their property, the first step would be to talk to an Assessor and review their property record card.
 After speaking with an Assessor, if the taxpayer still disagrees with the assessment, an abatement application must be completed in full and timely filed.

-.
+Instructions are provided on the back of the abatement application.
 It is important to note that the assessed value shown on the tax bill is based upon an assessment date of the previous January 1; not the date when the tax bill is received.

 The Assessors have three months, from the date the abatement application is filed, to take action.
 You will receive written notification of the decision.